 Every opportunity is sought to trim down the programme, with the digital engineering model used to devise time-saving logistics strategies.
 Examples of the type of questions being asked are: How do we achieve the quickest turn on a crane and get materials up into the building as fast as possible?
 Can we employ completely removable trailer beds and raise an entire load in a single lift with a large capacity crane?

 By investing in bigger and faster cranes, the plant and logistics businesses are working together in harmony.
-As well as large cranes, the lifting team are pioneering a new crane camera product to improve blind lift visibility.
-Additionally, in response to the growing need for skilled crane operators, Select Plant has launched a brand new lifting technician’s apprenticeship, developed in conjunction with the CITB.
-Successful applicants will work towards a Level 2 Certificate in Plant Operations – Cranes/Lifting, with ongoing training throughout their career development.
+As well as large cranes, the lifting team pioneered a new crane camera product to improve blind lift visibility.
+Additionally, in response to the growing need for skilled crane operators, Select Plant Hire launched a lifting technician’s apprenticeship, developed in conjunction with the CITB.
+Successful applicants work towards a Level 2 Certificate in Plant Operations – Cranes/Lifting, with ongoing training throughout their career development.

 Laing O’Rourke is embracing new ways in moving and lifting components.
 Specialist trailer systems, such as Faymonville’s in-loader, enable cladding panels to be carried vertically so – on arrival to site – they can be lifted straight up into the building, saving significant amounts of time.